BurtonAlgorithms/weMessage/README.md

 ## Setup & Contributing

 The weMessage source code is separated into four modules.
-In order to load the project, open the folder inside Android Studio.
+In order to load the project, open the ``android`` folder inside Android Studio (from there it will load the other modules).
 Compilation instructions for the Android app and weServer are included in the ``README`` files of their perspective module folders.

 If you have any ideas, translations, design changes, code cleaning, or large code changes, please feel free to create an issue or submit a pull request!
 Any help is welcome and greatly appreciated.
 If you want to help manage this repository, please send an email to <a href="mailto:business@wemessageapp.com">business@wemessageapp.com</a> Please submit any bugs or crash reports as issues.